 The microphone that comes to mind first is the Shure SM7B (link to check the price on Amazon).
 This microphone comes with a built-in shock mount style threaded mic stand connection.
 This mount is removable but is still stock with the microphone and often the best choice to attach the SM7B to a mic stand or boom arm/pole.

-Another example is the Blue Yeti USB microphone (link to check the price on Amazon) comes with its own removable tabletop mount.
+Another example is the Blue Yeti USB microphone (link to check the price at Blue Microphones) comes with its own removable tabletop mount.
 The body of the Yeti microphone has a threaded connection that allows it to be connected directly to a mic stand.

 Yet another example from Shure is their Beta 52A (link to check the price on Amazon).
 This legendary kick drum microphone has a threaded connection and can attach directly to a microphone stand without the need for a mic clip or shock mount.